 4. Inception (2010)

 Christopher Nolan’s mind-bending sci-fi thriller follows a team of “extractors” who enter people’s dreams to steal secrets.
-When they’re hired to plant an idea instead, they confront a labyrinth of the mind with world-shaking implications.
-Though more action-driven than What Dreams May Come, Inception is similarly fascinated by the power of dreams and the thin line between reality and illusion.
+When they’re hired to plant an idea instead, they must navigate a labyrinth of nested dreams and shifting realities.

 5. The Lovely Bones (2009)